vfarcic/cncf-demo/manuscript/policies/README.md

 OPA Gatekeeper is the go-to project for using OPA as a Kubernetes admission controller.

-Just like Kyverno, OPA has excellect community support (over 150 Rego built-ins!), as well as a CLI to enable you to incorporate policy into your pipeline.
+Just like Kyverno, OPA has excellent community support (over 150 Rego built-ins!), as well as a CLI to enable you to incorporate policy into your pipeline.

 [![How to apply policies in Kubernetes using Open Policy Agent (OPA) and Gatekeeper](https://img.youtube.com/vi/14lGc7xMAe4/0.jpg)](https://youtu.be/14lGc7xMAe4)